Summer Sailing Camp

 |Q:||What is your refund policy?

-Consideration for medical or other reasons beyond one's control will be made by the camp director, Amy Zang, on a case by case basis.
+Consideration for medical or other reasons beyond one's control will be made by the camp director, Amy Zang, on a case by case basis by rescheduling to another camp session this current season, if space allows.

 |Q:||What is a typical daily schedule?